-Private Investment Funds
+Money Laundering Risks in Private Investment Funds

 In the United States, private investment funds (PIFs), whose gross assets are approximately $14 trillion, account for the majority of the sector globally.
 However these funds are subject to even weaker anti-money laundering checks than other financial sectors in the US.

-Finalize the 2015 FinCEN rule requiring investment advisers to establish effective AML programs.
+Finalizing the 2015 FinCEN rule requiring investment advisers to establish effective AML programs.
 This effectively will remove the exception for PIF managers under current AML program requirements.

-Require Investment Advisors (IAs) to report beneficial owners behind investments as well as the investment positions held by their funds.
+Requiring Investment Advisors (IAs) to report beneficial owners behind investments as well as the investment positions held by their funds.

 Strengthening FINCEN capacity and resources for supervising implementation of the Bank Secrecy Act, allowing jointly scoped or executed PIF exams by FinCEN and the SEC.

-Reduction of the minimum size requirement of funds that need to be self-reported to SEC (currently that minimum is set at $150,000,000).
+Reducing the minimum size requirement of funds that need to be self-reported to SEC (currently that minimum is set at $150,000,000).

 - Follow us on Twitter: @acdatacollectiv